adamzukerman/harmony_experimentation/roadmap.md

 ## Steps to Making a Harmony Stabilization Application

 ## Ideas for Next Steps
-* Add a trail for note2
+* Flip the axes of the note axis so notes are shifted horizontally
+* Create an axis that shows nearby dissonances if note1 were to slide
+* Add a smooth slider for note1 that can recreate the peaks in the dissonance I say on music Stack Exchange
+* change structure of code to support an arbitrary number of notes
-* Add option to set y-axis ticks to only show octaves
+* Set y-axis ticks to show octaves
+* Find method to optimize dissonance of note1
+  * scipy has a minimize_scalar() that works for functions with only one input.
+Not idea but could word for now.

 ## Bigger Ideas
 * Make a GUI with slider that controls sine waves